 By the end of the workshop, participants will be able to:

-Describe the main types of academic institutions and the steps in the typical academic career.
+Describe the main types of academic institutions and the trajectories of academic careers.

-List the main steps in the academic hiring process, and describe how a candidate can strengthen his or her position to compete for an academic job.
+List the main steps in academic hiring processes, and describe how a candidate can strengthen his or her position to compete for academic positions at various types of institutions.

 Compare a curriculum vita with a resume, and list the main parts of a typical vita.